icarus-sullivan/serverless-plugin-sandwich/README.md

 ## Custom Declaration
 ##### `inline`
 The function will be called inline, and not be tied to the original handler code.
-However, proper error handling needs to be taking into consideratioin.
+However, proper error handling needs to be taken into consideratioin.

 ```yaml
 functions: